What Is a Fictitious ID and What Are the Penalties for Possessing One?Published on August 23, 2018

 Contact Spolin Law P.C. for Help Today

-If you’ve been arrested for insurance fraud, you should reach out to a criminal defense attorney from Spolin Law P.C. as soon as possible.
+If you’ve been arrested for insurance fraud, you should reach out to a criminal defense attorney or staff member from Spolin Law P.C. as soon as possible.
 For a free, initial case evaluation, contact us today at (310) 424-5816.

 Backpage CEO Pleads Guilty to Money Laundering ChargesPublished on May 9, 2018